green-mesa/hyperbone-view/Readme.md

 ## Please note that this module is no longer being maintained.

+## (Having said that I've just updated it to stop using the deprecated replaceWholeText() functionality deprecated in Firefox and soon everythign else.. )

 It has been replaced with [HalogenJS View](https://github.com/halogenjs/view).

 ## Installing